 Teri Bess began working at Legal Aid Society as a paralegal in the Health Benefits unit after she graduated from Kaplan College’s ABA Accredited Paralegal program in 2010.
 Prior to her work with Legal Aid Society, she worked for 17 years as an office/service manager at a heating and cooling company in Michigan.
 Teri moved to Nashville in 2008.

-Guadalupe “Lupe” Betanzos became the bilingual victim advocate in the Nashville office in January 2015.
+Guadalupe “Lupe” Betanzos joined the Clarksville office in September, 2017 as a bilingual victim advocate, having served in the same role in the Nashville office since January 2015.
 Previously, she worked as a correctional officer in the Alaska Department of Corrections and the Robertson County Detention Facility, where she translated for non-English speaking detainees.

 Sue Bolling joined Legal Aid Society in 1986 and is the secretary/intake worker for the Consumer section in our Nashville office.
 Sue also provides support for forms on our Legal Files case management system.

 Tracey Brown, Office Manager of the Clarksville office, has worked in the legal field for over 30 years.
 She joined Legal Aid Society in 2002.
 Tracey has been married since 1998 and has 5 children.
 She enjoys horseback riding and spending time with her family.

 Amelia Bruckner joined Legal Aid Society in September, 2017 as a Project Coordinator and Paralegal in the Volunteer Lawyers Program.

 Kathy Burns joined Rural Legal Services (predecessor to Legal Aid Society) in 1993 as an Administrative Assistant and became Office Manager in 2003.